top of page

 Environmental Education & Outdoor Recreation Specialist

 Leslie Magaña is a native to Oxnard, CA, and attained a B.S in Environmental Science and Resource Management (ESRM) from the University of California State, Channel Islands.
 During her 4th year, she interned with the National Park Service at the Santa Monica Mountains Recreation Area as an Educational Program Interpreter and there was when she discovered her passion to educate youth on environmental and conservation issues.
-Soon after, she worked with the Santa Clara River Conservancy, a non-profit organization, where she managed and expanded a new education and outreach program in collaboration with U.S Fish and Wildlife.
+Soon after, she worked with the Santa Clara River Conservancy, where she managed and expanded a new education and outreach program in collaboration with U.S Fish and Wildlife.
 By working primarily with underserved and multicultural youth, Leslie has seen first-hand the importance of being a local, bilingual Latina whom students can relate to.
-Her time with the MERITO Foundation has been unlike any previous opportunities and has loved working with Ventura and Santa Barbara Counties’ youth.
 Outside of work, Leslie enjoys spending time with family, going whale watching, riding her bike, and visiting the beach any chance she gets.
 She constantly thanks her parents for choosing to migrate to Oxnard from Mexico in appreciation of her community and its natural environment (especially the weather!).
-Being a part of the low percentage of science-educated Latinas has really driven Leslie to continue educating on and addressing the environmental injustices many communities face.
+Being a part of the low percentage of science-educated Latinas has driven Leslie to continue educating on and addressing the environmental injustices many communities face.

 Jose Serrano.jpg